prey801/java.cat2/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author
-- Created by: [Your Name]
+- Created by: Brian Muuo Musyoki
-- Student ID: [Your ID]
+- Student ID: Bscit-05-0188/2022
-- Course: CAT 2 Java
+- Course: OOP CAT 2 Java